 (hover over the image to see the title provided).

-<img> tags.
-Since Markdown does not currently support specifying image dimensions, you can use HTML
+<Image /> tags.
+Since Markdown does not support specifying image dimensions, you can use HTML

-<img> syntax to include an image and change the dimension.
+<Image /> syntax to include an image and customize its width and height.
 For example, to specify dimensions for the picture of Paul the octopus:

 But what if we want to use an image we've created locally, rather than one hosted on the web?
-Well, the image will still need to be hosted, but we can do that easily by just uploading it to the ISLE course dashboard.
+The ISLE course dashboard provides an easy to to upload files.
 Suppose we have the following plot that we want to embed in our lesson:

 - Go to your ISLE dashboard and select the course.